tpbnick/docs/docs/py-classes.md

 		else:
 			print("You can't roll back an odometer!")
 ```
 Now `update_odometer()` checks that the new reading makes sense before modifying the attribute.
-If the new mileage, `mileage`, is greater than or equal to the existing mileage, `self.odometer_reading`, you can update the odometer reading to the new mileage (line 9).
+If the new mileage, `mileage`, is greater than or equal to the existing mileage, `#!py self.odometer_reading`, you can update the odometer reading to the new mileage (line 9).
 If the new mileage is less than the existing mileage, you'll get a warning that you can't roll back an odometer (line 12).

 #### Incrementing an Attribute's Value Through a Method
 Sometimes you'll want to increment an attribute's value by a certain amount rather than set an entirely new value.
 Say we buy a used car and put 100 miles on it between the time we buy it and the time we register it.
 Here's a method that allows us to pass this incremental amount and add that value to the odometer reading: